in2code-de/femanager/Documentation/BestPractice/Index.rst

       Use this signal if you want to hook into the process before the user- profile was updated

  - :File:
+      EditController.php
+   :Located:
+      deleteAction()
+   :Signal:
+      deleteAction
+   :Parameters:
+      $user, $this
+   :Description:
+      Use this signal if you want to hook into the process before the user- profile will be deleted

+ - :File:
       InvitationController.php
    :Located:
       createAction()